jeronstone/enes100-otv/README.md

 ### Calculations

 Our current draw calculations are as follows:
 Motors: Our calculated current draw for each motor is ~147.3 mA per motor, which is calculated based on our 18.7 Ncm operating torque.
-Using this torque and our 90 rpm operating speed gives us a wattage of 1.767 W, which diving by 12 and converting from A to mA gives us an operating current draw of ~147.3 mA per motor, or 294.6 mA for both motors.
+Using this torque and our 90 rpm operating speed gives us a wattage of 1.767 W, which diving by 12 V and converting from A to mA gives us an operating current draw of ~147.3 mA per motor, or 294.6 mA for both motors.
 Ultrasonic: 15 mA while operating.
 (Source: [link](https://randomnerdtutorials.com/complete-guide-for-ultrasonic-sensor-hc-sr04/)).
 Reed Switch: The reed switch's current draw is negligible, and the reed switch is only operating for a small part of our mission, so we will not include this in our calculating.
 Servo motor: The arm servo has an operating current draw of 100 mA, though it could fluctuate higher.
 (Source: [Manufacturers' Website](https://kookye.com/2016/01/01/kookye-servo-motor-metal-gear-360-degree-rotation/)).